Poison Ivy (character): Batman

 Ivy and Batman have worked together in achieving common goals and are frequently depicted as having a romantic relationship.
 Batman's attraction to Ivy is present in some way in several mediums in which the characters appear.
 There has always been a sexual tension between the two, most notably in their canonical earlier encounters.

 In her first appearance, Ivy is established as having an attraction to Batman, and tries to convince Batman to join her side and creates love potions that ensnare him.

 In the 1997 story Batman: Poison Ivy, Christopher DeJardin tries to kill Ivy, and Batman takes the bullet.
 Batman, who was wearing body armor, knocks him out.
 Ivy considers his saving her from death as proof he loves her, though he responds that she does not know the meaning of the word.

 Her attraction is confirmed in Widening Gyre.

 At first, Ivy's infatuation with Batman was one-sided; later stories presented the attraction as more mutual, but hindered by reluctance on Batman's part.
 She later kisses Bruce during a robbery, poisoning him.
 But when she subsequently kisses a dying Batman, she unknowingly cures her intended victim and establishes a budding romantic tension between them.
 During the "No Man's Land" arc, Batman comes to her rescue while she is held captive by Clayface, with Ivy remarking that she knew he would.

-In Batman: Pavane (1989), while being interviewed as a potential candidate for the Suicide Squad, Pamela reveals to Inspector Stuart on how she became Poison Ivy.
+In Batman: Pavane (1989), while being interviewed as a potential candidate for the Suicide Squad, Pamela reveals to Inspector Stuart how she became Poison Ivy.
 When she heard about Batman, she instantly fell in love with him—believing him to be the “perfect man”; going so far as to make a love shrine of him.
 With her goal set, she moved to Gotham, created a costume and renamed herself “Poison Ivy”; she then began committing crimes for the purpose of getting his attention in the hopes of them becoming the #1 crime couple.
 Unfortunately for Pamela, it did not work out the way she wanted it to, and so she was apprehended and sent to Arkham Asylum.

 In Batman: Hothouse (1992), Batman gains an obsession with Isley.
 Later, she kisses him.
 Now completely deranged, Ivy thinks herself "Titania, Queen of the May", and Batman her Oberon—as Batman struggles with the hallucinations induced by the kiss, she pins him down and prepares to unmask him.
 With his last burst of strength, Batman kicks the greenhouse's sprinklers on, washing away Ivy's pheromones.
 The sobered Batman chases an increasingly desperate Ivy onto the greenhouse's catwalks, where he barely manages to save Ivy from falling to her death.
 Subsequently, Ivy is returned to Arkham Asylum, her twisted love for Batman stronger than ever.